wagtail/wagtail/docs/extending/extending_draftail.md

 -   The `type` is the only mandatory piece of information.
 -   To display the control in the toolbar, combine `icon`, `label` and `description`.
--   The controls’ `icon` can be a string to use an icon font with CSS classes, say `'icon': 'fas fa-user',`.
+-   `icon` is an icon name [registered in the Wagtail icon library](../../advanced_topics/icons) - for example, `'icon': 'user',`.
 It can also be an array of strings, to use SVG paths, or SVG symbol references for example `'icon': ['M100 100 H 900 V 900 H 100 Z'],`.
 The paths need to be set for a 1024x1024 viewbox.

 ### Creating new inline styles